Coping With Back Pain Flare-Ups at Home

 Keep your cool

-The tricky thing about back pain, especially when it flares up, is that worrying about the pain itself can actually cause more back pain.
+The tricky thing about lower-back pain, especially when it flares up, is that worrying about the pain itself can actually cause more back pain.
 Generally speaking, back pain isn’t dangerous (that is, when there aren’t any red flags).
-So, if you notice yourself worrying about or focusing too much on your back pain, it’s a great time to practice mindfulness.
+So, if you notice yourself worrying about, or focusing too much on your pain, it’s a great time to practice mindfulness, meditation, and yoga for lower back pain relief.

 Relax your back